Desjardins Youth Financial Education Award Competition - Commonly Asked Questions

 Finalist C receives 45 of 60 pts.
 (75% of maximum)

 With the highest percentage score, B wins the award for this asset category.
-A receives an honorable mention.
+A would receive second place, and because C falls below the 80% minimum needed, they would not place.

 Q: How does a league determine state-level Desjardins winners?